Health

 Get 3 for 2 on all products and free UK delivery when you shop with us.

-Although there are foods that provide iron, some people may require an iron supplement to safeguard their intake.
+Although there are foods that provide iron, we don’t absorb all the iron in our food, and factors like diet, lifestyle and age can affect levels and some people may require an iron supplement to safeguard their intake.

-This includes menstruating women, as they lose blood during their monthly period and pregnant women, whose growing baby needs iron to support their growth.
+This includes menstruating women, as they lose blood during their monthly period.

 Growing children may also need an iron supplement.
 Vitabiotics Feroglobin Liquid, provides iron, plus minerals and B vitamins that are gentle on the stomach.
 The delicious honey and orange flavour liquid is suitable for the family, including children over 3 years.
 For adults, a daily intake 10ml of Feroglobin Liquid, provides an average of 14mg of iron.